openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `latticeName`
   - type: Optional *(string)*
   - description: The name of the lattice.
+This name is a descriptive string.
+Some programs allow a descriptive string to be associated with the lattice.

 - `latticeFile`
   - type: Optional *(string)*
-  - description: The location of the root lattice file.
+  - description: The  name of the root lattice file.
+This name may contain a path component.

 Particle Group Standard
 =======================